-Now that Xcode has been installed and the basics of the Swift programming language covered, it is time to start introducing SwiftUI.
+Now that Xcode has been installed and the basics of the Swift programming language are covered, it is time to start introducing SwiftUI.

-Many of the advantages of SwiftUI originate from the fact that it is both declarative and data driven, topics which will be explained in this chapter.
+Many of the advantages of SwiftUI originate from the fact that it is both declarative and data-driven, topics which will be explained in this chapter.

 The discussion in this chapter is intended as a high-level overview of SwiftUI and does not cover the practical aspects of implementation within a project.
 Implementation and practical examples will be covered in detail in the remainder of the book.

 UIKit and Interface Builder

 To aid in the design of the user interface layouts that make up the screens of an app, Xcode includes a tool called Interface Builder.
-Interface Builder is a powerful tool that allows storyboards to be created which contain the individual scenes that make up an app (with a scene typically representing a single app screen).
+Interface Builder is a powerful tool that allows storyboards to be created that contain the individual scenes that make up an app (with a scene typically representing a single app screen).

 The user interface layout of a scene is designed within Interface Builder by dragging components (such as buttons, labels, text fields and sliders) from a library panel to the desired location on the scene canvas.
 Selecting a component in a scene provides access to a range of inspector panels where the attributes of the components can be changed.

-The layout behavior of the scene (in other words how it reacts to different device screen sizes and changes to device orientation between portrait and landscape) is defined by configuring a range of constraints that dictate how each component is positioned and sized in relation to both the containing window and the other components in the layout.
+The layout behavior of the scene (in other words, how it reacts to different device screen sizes and changes to device orientation between portrait and landscape) is defined by configuring a range of constraints that dictate how each component is positioned and sized in relation to both the containing window and the other components in the layout.

 Finally, any components that need to respond to user events (such as a button tap or slider motion) are connected to methods in the app source code where the event is handled.